alreich/abstract_algebra/docs/api.rst

 The Recommended Algebra Constructor
 -----------------------------------

 The function, make_finite_algebra, is the recommended way to create any finite algebra.
-It analyzes the input and returns the appropriate finite algebra: Group, Ring, Field, VectorSpace, Module, Monoid, Semigroup, or Magma.
+It analyzes the input and returns the appropriate finite algebra: Group, Ring, Field, VectorSpace, Module, Monoid, Semigroup, Quasigroup, Loop, or Magma.

 .. autofunction:: finite_algebras.make_finite_algebra